 - Where do I go to buy a uniform?

 The school runs its own Uniform Shop.
-The shop is open on Friday afternoons from 3.00pm to coincide with Assembly.
+The shop is open on Monday mornings from 8:30am to 9:15am.

 You can also order uniform at any time through the office and the items will be sent home with your child.

 - How do I keep up to date with what’s happening at school?

 Your child will receive a “green satchel” with their book pack at the beginning of the year.
 All important correspondence will arrive home in the satchel.

 Your child will receive the school newsletter once a fortnight with information and diary dates.
 Your class teacher will also provide information on special events and excursions via notices in the satchel.